My Training Journey

 Suddenly more things were possible.
 My lovely friend Simone invited me to run with her.
 I begged her to slow down.
 I had believed for years I just couldn’t go any faster.
 But she encourage me to try and keep up.
 Would you believe I could go faster.
 As it turns out, the trick to running faster was… running faster!

 Bit by bit I got faster, and by May 2014, I had achieved my next running goal – completing a 10km run in under 1 hour.
 I’m not going to be racing in the Olympics any time soon, but my next half marathon I took 30 min off my time (2h 9min, May 2015) and completing a half in under 2 hours seems an achievable goal!

 In recent years the speed work has gotten harder, both to do and get motivated for.
-Going to have another crack at the half PB in 2019, and I was hoping to get under 2hrs in 2020.
+After a very slow half in 2019, and I was hoping to get under 2hrs in 2020.
 A couple of years of cancelled races, and I’m just hoping to maybe finish another half with my old person knees.
 We’ll see!

 adding in taekwondo...